6th Golden Raspberry Awards

 The 6th Golden Raspberry Awards were held on March 23, 1986, at the Morgan-Wixon Theatre in Santa Monica, California, to recognize the worst the movie industry had to offer in 1985.
 Though Rambo: First Blood Part II won Worst Picture, Rocky IV (also starring Sylvester Stallone) received the greatest number of nominations (9) and "wins" (5).
 This is the only year in which one movie won worst picture and another movie had the most nominations and wins.

+Godzilla, nominated for Worst New Star (as "The New Computerized Godzilla") was the first fictional character to be nominated without mentioning or referencing the actor who plays him.

 Awards and nominations

 Films with multiple nominations and wins

 The following films received multiple nominations: